Saxes, vocals, percussion, recorder, flute, Irish tin whistle

 Bass, vocals, acoustic guitar, sound, and lights

-Billy started learning guitar at the age of 12…inspired by his Father (Walt Neill Sr.).
-He started playing clubs professionally at the age of 19 in Philadelphia for various original music artists (Patti Shea, Audio Mob, Amy Carr).
-During that period he was able to open for major artists such as Styx, The O’Jays, and Freddie Jackson at Philadelphia’s Tower Theater, The Academy of Music, and The Mann Music Center.
+Inspired by his father, Billy started learning guitar at the age of 12.
+He started playing clubs professionally at the age of 19 in Philadelphia for various original music artists including Patti Shea, Audio Mob, and Amy Carr.
+During that period, he was able to open for major artists such as Styx, The O’Jays, and Freddie Jackson at Philadelphia’s Tower Theater, The Academy of Music, and The Mann Music Center.